This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - Can you have two ball pythons together?

-- Do ball pythons like being together?
+- Do ball pythons do better in pairs?

 - What size tank for 2 ball pythons?